Suzaku Kururugi: Suzaku of the Counterattack

-In the manga spin-off series shows, Suzaku as the main protagonist, wearing a bionic combat suit and going by the alias Lancelot.
-After a renegade Black Knights faction had attacked the Lubie automobile, which killed Lenard and injured Mariel when the wrecked car was destroyed, Suzaku is fueled in anger as he seeks to defeat Zero.
+In the manga spin-off series, Suzaku is shown as the main protagonist, wearing a bionic combat suit and going by the alias Lancelot.
+After a renegade Black Knights faction attacked the Lubie automobile, which killed Lenard and injured Mariel when the wrecked car was destroyed, Suzaku is fueled by anger as he seeks to defeat Zero.
 It is revealed that he had killed his father Genbu, but it was done when Suzaku found out that he and the Emperor of Japan were willing to collaborate with Britannia and kill off anti-occupation Japanese officials and civilians.
 In a fit of anger, he stabs Genbu in the chest.

-When Suzaku joins Schneizel's cause, he is moved by his words that he wished to create a world were everyone is equal, and offers Suzaku a position as his knight.
-When an art gallery, with the Emperor Charles, was in control by the Black Knight, Suzaku was sent by Schneizel to try and prevent any civilian.
+When Suzaku joins Schneizel's cause, he is moved by his words that he wished to create a world where everyone is equal, and offers Suzaku a position as his knight.
+When an art gallery, with Emperor Charles in control, was taken over by the Black Knight, Suzaku was sent by Schneizel to try to prevent any civilian casualties.
 When he arrived, he saw not only the Emperor dead but saw Schneizel being shot by Zero, causing him to shoot shot his gun at his mask, which cracked and was shocked to see that it was Lelouch as Zero.
 Schneizel praises Suzaku for his efforts, but mentions the event that happened seven years ago, which he shouldn't have known about.
 Suzaku is torn over the decision to execute Lelouch, since it will take Nunnally's brother from her.

 Later Suzaku discovers C.C., who reveals that it was Schneizel, not Lelouch, who killed the Emperor.
 He plans to take C.C.'s immortality.
 Realizing that he has been serving the wrong man, Suzaku frees Lelouch to help confront Schneizel.
 Suzaku and Lelouch infiltrate the Government building and confront Schneizel, who has already absorbed some of C.C.'s powers, allowing him to easily dispatch them.
 With Schneizel about to fully gain C.C.'s powers and her immortality, Suzaku reveals himself as a Regulator, negating Schneizel's ability and then kills him with his sword.
 With Schneizel now dead, C.C.'s powers are instead transferred to Suzaku, now possessing all of her abilities and her immortality.
 With Suzaku and Lelouch preparing to leave with C.C., Jeremiah arrived and shot Lelouch before the floor collapsed and he fell to his death.
 Suzaku managed to save Lelouch and escape with C.C. before the entire Government building collapsed, with the fate of Lloyd surviving is unknown.
 Five years later with the Black Knights supposed victory, an immortal Suzaku to meet his friend.